Fruit Tree Planting Guide for the Subtropics

 Fruit tree planting guide including nut trees for anyone who is thinking of setting up their own family garden plot so they can grow their own fruit and vegetables.
 It is designed for the subtropical area around the north east coast of New South Wales Australia.
 Happy gardening and ultimate self sufficiency and good health.

 Species List of Sub-tropical Fruit and Nut plants

 W Suitable in a windbreak hedge

-Those underlined are easy enough to grow in a Subtropical region.
+Some of these fruits are easy enough to grow in a Subtropical region.
 Tropical species may not survive in this climate, though you may be lucky in a suitable microclimate.
 Note all citrus will do well in a subtropical climate.